EdrisaJobe/covidcases/README.md

 Libraries :books:| Description|
 -------|------------|
-urllib    | Used to fetch URLs for Python, uses the urlopen function to grab any website information using a variety of different protocols.
+requests  | Used to fetch URLs for Python, uses the requests function to grab any website information using a variety of different protocols.
 In my case I used it to fetch an API and collected specific information from within the API. whitenoise| Due to the fact Django does not have a way of supporting static files into production, whitenoise clears this barrier by placing all the required information into it's own separate folder which the web host (Heroku) can read from and apply any new changes. gunicorn| [Gunicorn](https://github.com/benoitc/gunicorn) known as 'Green Unicorn' is a Python specific web server gateway.
-I used it as a way to pass requests data to my web application all through Heroku.
+I used it as a way to pass requests data to my web application all through Heroku. folium | Used to display the Leaflet map shown on the website, mainly used to display and render highly detailed maps.
+Includes a marker to point to the specific location that the user has searched for via the search field. geocoder | Gathered realtime world coordinates which then are converted to georaphic information using longitude and latitude inputs.
+Maintains the precise location of of real world coordinates alongside folium, procedurally generates a single point instance of where a location is.

 Web-services :spider_web:| Description|
 -------|------------|